Pylons/pyramid/docs/narr/install.rst

 .. _installing_windows:

-Installing :mod:`pyramid` on a Windows System
+Installing :app:`Pyramid` on a Windows System
 -------------------------------------------------

 #.
 Install, or find `Python 2.6